HomeAbout UsProductsBeckerle Lumber SupplyServicesHow To...Links

 • Save your sales receipt and each window or door performance label (NFRC/ENERGY STARŪ label) with your tax documents.

-• Claim the tax credit associated with your qualifying purchase on your Federal filing for the 2009 and/or 2010 tax year.
+• Claim the tax credit associated with your qualifying purchase on your Federal filing for the 2011 tax year.

 • Tax credit is for the cost of the product only and does not include installation costs.
 Be sure to ask for a sales receipt that shows the cost of the product only.